 Until recently, this was all one session, but gradually the number of topics grew until it could not fit into one session no matter how much we rushed.
 We have not yet determined the optimal layout for the session split.

-I attempt to go through the entirety of this session without ever mentioning any specific real stereotype or bias.
+I attempt to go through the entirety of this session without ever mentioning any specific real stereotype or bias, in part to avoid triggering stereotype threat and in part to avoid tripping over some students’ personal biases.
+See also Teach, don’t Preach.

 Stereotype roughly means